-To discuss her writing, Amanda has appeared on ABC, NBC, CNN, FOX News, and NPR.
-She has spoken at the Pentagon, the U.S. Senate, the State Department, and the Department of Homeland Security, as well as conferences on leadership, public policy, and education.
+To discuss her writing, Amanda has appeared on ABC, NBC, CBS, CNN, FOX News, and NPR.
+She has spoken at the Pentagon, the Senate, the House of Representatives, the State Department, and the Department of Homeland Security, as well as conferences on leadership, conflict resolution, and education.